FlorianS4/Project-1-Soccer/README.md

 Visit the deployed site: [Football Club FullStackPlay](https://florians4.github.io/project-1-soccer/)

-Football Club FullStackPlay is a website about a fictional football club in the outscirts of vienna.
-The website offers informations about the club itself, different members who tell the user information about why they joined.
+Football Club FullStackPlay is a website about a fictional football club in the outskirts of vienna.
+The website offers information about the club itself, different members who tell the user information about why they joined.
 A schedule table is included for members to see the current schedule as well as for potential new members to know about future dates on which they could join a training or watch a match.

 There is also a sign up form at the bottom of the page, where people can register for a newsletter to stay informed about the club.